rwrx/bwapi3to4/README.md

 - Some functions now take an Enum type instead of an int

-- <s>groundWeaponMaxRange and airWeaponMaxRange have been removed.
-Use weaponMaxRange instead</s>
+- ~~groundWeaponMaxRange and airWeaponMaxRange have been removed.
+Use weaponMaxRange instead~~
 - getTextColor now returns a char instead of an int so that it is printed correctly when used with ostream::operator <<
 - Unit count functions now take a default parameter of AllUnits
-- <s>Rename groundWeaponDamageCooldown to weaponDamageCooldown</s>
+- ~~Rename groundWeaponDamageCooldown to weaponDamageCooldown~~

 - The parameters for build have been rearranged